mlund/faunus/docs/_docs/energy.md

            0;
 ~~~

-A set of predefined values for `function` is available:

 ### Gouy Chapman

-If `function=gouychapman`, an electric potential from a uniformly, charged planar surface
+By setting `function=gouychapman`, an electric potential from a uniformly, charged plane
-in a salt solution is added.
+in a salt solution is added; see _e.g._ the book _Colloidal Domain_ by Evans and Wennerström, 1999.
 If a surface potential, $\varphi\_0$ is specified,

 $$
 \rho = \sqrt{\frac{2 c\_0}{\pi \lambda\_B} } \sinh ( \beta e \varphi\_0 / 2 )